 The physicians surveyed said they would seek out the following opportunities if a national licensure system was implemented:

 - 39% would offer virtual care to patients in another jurisdiction

 - 30% would practise in multiple jurisdictions on an ongoing basis

 - 42% would practise temporarily in a rural or remote area in another jurisdiction

-- Satisfaction with work-life integration, however, declined slightly, with 48% of respondents indicating being satisfied compared to 53% in 2017.
-Meanwhile, 30% said they were dissatisfied or very dissatisfied, compared to 26% in 2017.
+Professional satisfaction has remained consistent over the past two years, with nearly three-quarters of physicians indicating being very satisfied or satisfied with their career in medicine.
+Satisfaction with work-life integration, however, declined slightly, with 48% of respondents being satisfied compared to 53% in 2017, while 30% said they were dissatisfied or very dissatisfied, compared to 26% in 2017.